V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mpuza : deaf

-– muadi : stone, pit of a fruit, almond, kernel
+– muadi : stone, pit of a fruit, almond, kernel, palm nut / small part of / earthworm

-– muaka : season, year, past / strong smell, stench, scent
+– muaka : season, year, formerly, the past / strong smell, strong odour, stink, stench, emanation

 – muala (miala) : usual rodent path through the bush